 Here is some advice for those of you struggling with those inner demons.

 This morning I was cooking a nice meal for me and my hubby to slow cook all day.
-It’s been forever & a day since I cooked for “fun”.
+It’s been forever and a day since I cooked for “fun”.

-While I was chopping, sautéing and going over the things I had recently witnessed on social media, I got to thinking….makeup and cooking are so much alike, yet everyone thinks they have the lock down or patent on some technique, application or craft.
+While I was chopping, sautéing and going over the things I had recently witnessed on social media, I got to thinking….makeup and cooking are so much alike, yet everyone thinks they have the lock down or patent on some technique, application, or craft.
 Nothing could be further from the truth!
-The reality is, it's all been done, taught and reworked so many times by people them.
+The reality is, it's all been done, taught, and reworked so many times.

 Here's the bold truth: There is only one thing that sets people and artists apart: